How to Linearize PDFs Using C# with IronPDF

 $vbLabelText $csharpLabel

-The linearization process restructures the PDF’s internal format, placing critical information at the beginning of the file.
-This enables progressive downloading and rendering, which is particularly beneficial when serving PDFs through web applications.
+This process restructures the PDF’s internal format, placing critical information at the beginning of the file, which enables progressive downloading and rendering.
+It is particularly beneficial when serving PDFs through web applications.

 What Does the Output Look Like?